GPUnion: Autonomous GPU Sharing on Campus: Introduction

 Ideally, a campus-wide GPU platform should democratize access to computing resources while improving overall utilization.
 Such a system would enable temporary borrowing of idle GPUs within a trusted network environment (e.g., campus LAN), reduce waste from hardware idleness, and support green research by maximizing the utility of existing devices instead of increasing hardware procurement.
 A platform like this would also foster collaboration and lower the cost of innovation for a broader academic community.

 However, existing solutions fall short in supporting this vision.
 Comprehensive IaaS platforms like OpenStack~\cite{openstack_architecture} offer rich feature sets but impose prohibitive complexity and resource overhead for voluntary environments, requiring specialized expertise that conflicts with campus autonomy principles.
 While lightweight alternatives such as Apache CloudStack~\cite{kumar2014apache} and OpenNebula~\cite{milojivcic2011opennebula} reduce operational burden, their focus on traditional VM orchestration and rigid architectural assumptions fail to address the dynamic, containerized GPU sharing requirements of modern campus workloads.
-Container orchestration platforms like Kubernetes~\cite{kubernetes2019kubernetes}, despite supporting GPU scheduling through device plugins~\cite{senjab2023survey}, fundamentally rely on centralized control models that expect persistent node availability and stable connectivity—assumptions incompatible with the voluntary participation patterns characteristic of campus environments~\cite{kayal2020kubernetes}.
-Commercial cloud services such as AutoDL~\cite{autodl_platform} and academic cluster systems like Slurm~\cite{yoo2003slurm} operate on reservation-based models that conflict with the spontaneous, revocable nature of campus resource sharing.
+Container orchestration platforms like Kubernetes~\cite{kubernetes2019kubernetes}, despite supporting GPU scheduling through device plugins~\cite{senjab2023survey}, fundamentally rely on centralized control models that expect persistent node availability and stable connectivity, which is incompatible with the voluntary participation patterns in campus environments~\cite{kayal2020kubernetes}.
+Commercial cloud services such as AutoDL~\cite{autodl_platform} and academic cluster systems like Slurm~\cite{yoo2003slurm} operate on reservation based models that conflict with the spontaneous, revocable nature of campus resource sharing.

 To this end, a dedicated GPU-sharing platform for campus environments is essential, and it must address several technical challenges.
 First, how to achieve \textit{secure isolation} while maintaining near-native GPU performance across heterogeneous hardware configurations without requiring extensive system administration.
 Second, how to design \textit{provider autonomy} mechanisms that allow resource owners to maintain full control over their machines while ensuring reliable service for users.
 Third, how to implement \textit{resilient execution} that transparently handles the inherent volatility of voluntary participation, including graceful migration and recovery from unexpected provider departures.
 Finally, how to create \textit{lightweight integration} that minimizes deployment friction.